LupoLab/Luna.jl/README.md

 The shape of this array is `(Nω x Nz)` where `Nω` is the number of frequency samples and `Nz` is the number of steps that were saved during the propagation.
 By default, `prop_capillary` will solve the full-field (carrier-resolved) UPPE.
 In this case, the numerical Fourier transforms are done using `rfft`, so the number of frequency samples is `(Nt/2 + 1)` with `Nt` the number of samples in the time domain.

 ### Multi-mode propagation
-`prop_capillary` accepts many keyword arguments (LINK TO DOCS HERE) to customise the simulation parameters and input pulse.
+`prop_capillary` accepts many keyword arguments (for a full list see the [documentation](http://lupo-lab.com/Luna.jl/dev/interface.html)) to customise the simulation parameters and input pulse.
 One of the most important is `modes`, which defines whether mode-averaged or multi-mode propagation is used, and which modes are included.
 By default, `prop_capillary` considers mode-averaged propagation in the fundamental (HE₁₁) mode of the capillary, which is fast and simple but less accurate, especially at high intensity when self-focusing and photoionisation play important roles in the propagation dynamics.

 Mode-averaged propagation is activated using `modes=:HE11` (the default) or replacing the `:HE11` with a different mode designation (for mode-averaged propagation in a different mode).
 To run the same simulation as above with the first four modes (HE₁₁ to HE₁₄) of the capillary, set `modes` to `4` (this example also uses smaller time and frequency windows to make the simulation run a little faster):
 ```julia